What is Kickbox?

 How long is the Kickbox program?

-You’ll get your box either in January or early in February – depending on your preference.
-Then, you’ll have most of the spring semester to work on your project.
-The program typically ends the last week in April.
+You’ll start in January or February and have most of the spring semester to work.
+The program wraps up in late April.

 Is it worth course credit?